grislyeye/three-meet/pages/classes/cunning.md

 1st-level Rogue archetypes feature

-Yu can add half your [Proficiency](../../pages/rules/proficiency.md), rounded down, to any [Check](../../pages/rules/rolling/checks.md) you make that doesn’t already include your [Proficiency](../../pages/rules/proficiency.md).
+You can add half your [Proficiency](../../pages/rules/proficiency.md), rounded down, to any [Check](../../pages/rules/rolling/checks.md) you make that doesn’t already include your [Proficiency](../../pages/rules/proficiency.md).

 ### Improvised Attack